We don’t write for search engines. We write for people who use search engines.

 Describe your content for machines and social networks

 A meta description is an HTML attribute that provides a brief summary of a web page.
-Search engines typically display the meta description on search engine result pages.
+Search engines typically display the meta description on search engine result pages (SERPs).

-While Google no longer factors in meta keywords or descriptions in ranking algorithms, the description has a large impact on page-click-through rates.
-And social networks will often pull the meta description into a screen when a user shares a web page.
+While Google no longer factors in meta keywords or descriptions in ranking algorithms, the description has a large impact on page click-through rates.
+And social networks will often pull the meta description into a screen when someone shares a web page.

 One thing to note: Sometimes search engines won’t use your meta description.
-This may occur when search engines don’t think the meta description accurately answers a user’s query.
+This may occur when search engines don’t think the meta description accurately answers someone’s query.
 The search engine might find a snippet of the page content that matches better.

 Keep your meta descriptions between 60-160 characters (including spaces) to avoid being truncated.

-Create a compelling description in a natural, active, human way that entices a user to click through.
+Create a compelling description in a natural, active, human way that entices a person to click through.